 Pretty much every beekeeper on the planet is telling me how much honey their bees are making and how many swarms they’ve managed to catch this year — while here in Newfoundland my bees are still waking up from winter.
 It’s an acute reminder that all beekeeping is local beekeeping.

-Just for fun, let’s take a look at a province that’s relatively close to Newfoundland: Nova Scotia.
 Considering the windchill, the average temperature in Halifax for the next week is 17°C (63°F), 10°C more than St. John’s.
 The average amount of sunlight per day is 8.6 hours, three hours more than St. John’s.
-While Reykjavik’s climate is nearly identical (though still sunnier) than St. John’s, Halifax might as well be another planet compared to St. John’s.
+While Reykjavik’s climate is nearly identical than St. John’s (though still sunnier), Halifax might as well be another planet compared to St. John’s.
 And I don’t even have to go that far to experience a difference in climate.
 Other places on the island of Newfoundland are vastly different (and warmer) from where I live too.

 I’m not trying to feel sorry for myself.
 Here’s my point: When I first got into beekeeping in 2010, I followed a beekeeping group out of southern California called the Backwards Beekeepers.
 I’m thankful for having discovered those beekeepers because they inspired me to pursue beekeeping.
 Like everyone else, I was guilty of idealizing beekeeping like it was heaven on earth, but I was also profoundly misinformed by taking my lead from a group of beekeepers who live in a climate so much sunnier and warmer than mine that they could virtually ignore their bees most of the time and the bees would survive.
 I could never do what they do.
 I can’t even do what beekeepers in other (warmer) parts of Newfoundland are doing right now.